You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it figuratively means being confused or disoriented.
-The phrase uses directional language metaphorically to express uncertainty.
+The idiom uses directional language metaphorically to express uncertainty.

 Origin: